openshift/openshift-origin-design/conventions/documentation/quick-starts.md

 ### Additional components
 The following are additional quick start components.
-1. **Metadata:** Quick starts should have metadata to be used for sorting and filtering.
+1. **Metadata:** Quick starts should have metadata that can be used for sorting and filtering.
 This can include product names, keywords, users, etc.
 2. **Version, timestamp:** If quick starts are only compatible with certain versions of OpenShift, this should be noted on the quick start tile, in the quick start description, and in the quick start instructions.
 3. **RBAC specs:** Quick starts should be appropriately flagged to determine which perspectives they may be accessible from.
 4. **Next quick start (Optional):** When applicable, upon completion of a quick start, surface a link to the next quick start in the “bundle”.